 The DDI grew out of the recognition that, while the Kimberley Process played an important role in addressing the challenge of conflict diamonds, it did not deal with the issue of ensuring that diamond mining contributes to the socio-economic development of artisanal mining communities.

 Achieving this will require systemic change in the ASM sector, supported by a wide range of stakeholders from governments, communities and the private sector.
-And that is why De Beers has been involved from the outset.
+And that is why De Beers Group has been involved from the outset.